alistairwgillespie/wmw_deep_playlist_generator/proposal.md

 - Why
 - Related academic research

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 ### Problem Statement
 _(approx. 1 paragraph)_

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

+In recent years, Spotify has arguably encountered it's greatest competition in its short history, in the likes of Apple Music, Amazon and Tencent Music.
+To thrive in this streaming climate, Spotify not only needs to harness the big data at its disposal but also empower its user community to contribute in new and innovative ways.
+Here

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_